BluEye-Robotics/blueye.sdk/docs/quick_start.md

 ??? abstract "Windows"
     **Install Python**

-    Install Python 3.7 or higher, you can find the lates python versions [here](https://www.python.org/downloads/).
+    Install Python 3.7 or higher, you can find the latest python versions [here](https://www.python.org/downloads/).
     Remember to check the option "Add Python to path" when installing.

     **Install virtualenv for managing Python versions (optional)**